 - Swallowing blood (for example, after a nosebleed)

-What color was the blood?
-(Bright red or like coffee grounds?)
+- What color was the blood?
+(Bright or dark red or like coffee grounds?)

 Tests that may be done include: